Joseph Spaniola

 Joseph T. Spaniola (born May 7, 1963) is an American musician and chief composer/arranger for the United States Air Force Academy Band.
 Since 2007, he has served as professor and director of music theory and jazz studies at the University of West Florida.
-Spinola graduated with a B.A. and M.A. from Michigan State University and has a PhD. in composition from the University of North Texas.
+Spaniola graduated with a B.A. and M.A. from Michigan State University and has a PhD. in composition from the University of North Texas.
 In 2016, he was named Commissioned Composer for the Florida State Music Teachers Association.